MadebyAe/glsl-ntsc-video/readme.md

 # glsl-ntsc-video

-glsl module to modulate and demodulate an ntsc video signal
+modulate and demodulate an ntsc video signal in a shader

 compile with [glslify][]